Franco-Albertan flag: History

 The flag was created by Jean-Pierre Grenier, who submitted the design for a competition held by Francophonie jeunesse de l’Alberta.
 The flag was first unveiled at the Congrès Annuel de l’Association Canadienne-Francaise de l’Alberta on 6 March 1982.

 The Association canadienne-française de l'Alberta has organized Franco-Albertan flag-raising ceremonies on the first Friday of March since 2009.

 In June 2017, the flag was formally adopted as a "Symbol of Distinction" and an emblem for Franco-Albertans by the government of Alberta as a part of the province's first French-language policy.
 The flag was registered with the Canadian Heraldic Authority on 15 August 2018.

-The government of Alberta raised the Franco-Alberta flag for one month in March 2018, in commemoration of Francophone month in Alberta.
+The government of Alberta raised the Franco-Albertan flag for one month in March 2018, in commemoration of Francophone month in Alberta.
 However, the government of Alberta later adopted a resolution in August 2019, limiting the time a flag representing specific groups could fly at the legislature.
 After the resolution, the Franco-Albertan flag was only flown outside the Alberta Legislature Building for one day each year.